This IELTS writing task 1 sample is a pie chart. Below the pie chart is a model answer.

 Make a decision then look at the model answer.
 Comments are provided so you can see why the response would achieve a high IELTS score.

-The pie charts show the amount of revenue and expenditures over a year of a children’s charity in the USA.
+The pie charts show the amount of revenue and expenditures in 2016 for a children’s charity in the USA.
 Overall, it can be seen that donated food accounted for the majority of the income, while program services accounted for the most expenditure.
 Total revenue sources just exceeded outgoings.

 In detail, donated food provided most of the revenue for the charity, at 86%.
 Similarly, with regard to expenditures, one category, program services, accounted for nearly all of the outgoings, at 95.8%.